Cardinality Estimation of Subgraph Matching: A Filtering-Sampling Approach

-The accuracy of sampling algorithms tends to degrade as the true cardinality increases.
+The accuracy of \Alley tends to degrade as the true cardinality increases.
 Yet, as seen in \Cref{fig:acc-truth}, \Fastest demonstrates impressive accuracy even in cases where the true cardinality is exceptionally large.
 For the \Yeast dataset, on queries with more than $10^{15}$ embeddings (represented by $[15, 18)$), \Fastest exhibits an average q-error of $1.10$, which corresponds to a relative error of about 10\%.

-\paragraph{Necessity of Graph Sampling} While most cases can be dealt with candidate tree sampling, the graph sampling algorithm is necessary for difficult cases. \autoref{fig:only-tree} presents the log q-errors with and without the graph sampling for 640 difficult queries on \WordNet dataset in which no more than 10 successes were observed in 50,000 trials of the tree sampling.
-The x-axis indicates queries from those where the tree sampling overestimated to those where it underestimated.
-Each query is represented by a red dot and a green dot, denoting the log q-errors with and without the graph sampling, respectively.

-The results indicate that the tree sampling can lead to severe overestimation when one or two extremely unlikely successes occur, or severe underestimation when there are no successes.
-Even in these difficult instances, the graph sampling provides reasonably accurate estimates.